asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Review-Board-Usage.md

----
+!!! info "Historical Page"

-**Information: Historical Page** The Asterisk project used Review Board for code review when Subversion was used for source control.
+    The Asterisk project used Review Board for code review when Subversion was used for source control.
 After to moving to Git, Gerrit is now used for Code Reviews.

     Please see the [Gerrit Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage) page for more information on using Gerrit for code review.

----
+[//]: # (end-info)